YoussefE95/Pop-Setup/README.md

 These are the files for my PopOS setup
 * [Regolith](https://regolith-linux.org/) brings i3wm to ubuntu and ubuntu-based distros
-* install.sh: installs regolith, vs-code, spotify, discord, tutanota, todoist, ranger, tweaks, and copies all setting files
+* install.sh: installs regolith, vs-code, spotify, tutanota, todoist, ranger, tweaks, and copies all setting files

 There's two light/dark color themes which can be set through the terminal: